Barcelona, 1966

 Lives and works in Barcelona

-Among the different lines of geometric abstraction that the Catalan artist Regina Giménez (Barcelona, 1966) has been developing in recent years, her production stands out, based on the research of textbook illustrations.
-Specifically, educational publications aimed at explaining scientific topics to children, such as the creation of planets, the movement of the sun and the moon, the formation of mountains, or ocean currents.
-She usually acquires outdated publications from the 1930s and 1940s in second-hand bookstores or flea markets, drawn by their obsolete images and content.
+Among the different approaches to geometric abstraction the Catalan artist Regina Giménez (Barcelona, 1966) has been developing in recent years, her work based on research into textbook illustrations stands out.
+In particular, the draws from educational publications aimed at explaining scientific concepts to children, such as the formation of planets, the movement of the sun and moon, the creation of mountains, or ocean currents.
+She typically acquires outdated publications from the 1930s and 1940s in second-hand bookstores or flea markets, drawn to their obsolete imagery and content.

-By breaking the explanatory code of the illustrations, separating the images and graphics from their explanatory notes or captions—which are what make them truly understandable—a linguistic decomposition is created, causing the content to lose its scientific and educational nature and transition into the realm of contemporary art.
-The graphic and written parts, which are already two distinct communicative codes, lose their original meaning and are transformed by the artist into other visual codes.
-The visual or written origin is decontextualized and modified to provoke new interpretations.
+By disrupting the explanatory code of these illustrations—separating images and graphics from their explanatory notes or captions, which make them intelligible—she creates a linguistic deconstruction that strips them of their scientific and educational function, shifting them into the realm of contemporary art.
+The graphic and written elements, already distinct communicative codes, lose their original meaning and are transformed by the artist into new visual languages.
+The original sources, whether visual or textual, are decontextualized and altered to provoke new interpretations.

 Regina Giménez in her studio, Barcelona, 2024.
 Image courtesy of the artist.